muon-build/muon/CONTRIBUTING.md

 You may be wondering, what about resource cleanup?
 Garbage collection?
 Muon's current approach is to cleanup only once at the very end.
 Why?
-Meson is not a turing-complete language, so we don't need to worry about long running programs.
+Meson is not a Turing-complete language, so we don't need to worry about long running programs.
 Furthermore, comparing `meson setup` to `muon setup` on this project tells us that even with this naive approach, we are still doing far better than `meson`.